QSI-Foundation/TechnicalDocumentation/BeforeYouBegin.rst

 8) Allow sessions to be established as event driven and/or time driven.
 9) Utilize any existing or new standard cryptographic functions[#]_, wherever required or desired (crypto-agnostic).

-The QSI platform design resulting from the above requirements, not only addressed all known PKI+TLS issues as well as the additional security extensions deemed critical, but it exceeded expectations with an autonomous, ZKA-based solution that could effectively execute in perpetuity, it’s refreshing of multipoint, end-to-end security credentials without ever involving IT personnel or an IT network management device in its daily management and oversight.
+The QSI platform design resulting from the above requirements, not only addressed all known PKI+TLS issues as well as the additional security extensions deemed critical, but it exceeded expectations with an autonomous, ZKA-based solution that could effectively execute in perpetuity, its refreshing of multipoint, end-to-end security credentials without ever involving ICT personnel or an ICT network management device in its daily management and oversight.

 .. [#] Example, NIST certified functions and libraries.